aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

   - We've heard consistent feedback that our customers wish to use native AWS services and do not want to do things differently once security controls, guardrails, or accelerators are applied to their environment.
 In this regard, simply create your new AWS account in AWS Organizations as you did before\*\*.

     - \*\* **IMPORTANT:** When creating the new AWS account using AWS Organizations, you need to specify the role name provided in the Accelerator configuration file `global-options\organization-admin-role`, **_prior to v1.2.5, the ONLY supported value is `AWSCloudFormationStackSetExecutionRole`_**, otherwise we cannot bootstrap the account.
+After v1.2.5 we recommended using the role **_`OrganizationAccountAccessRole`_** for the Standalone Version as this role is used by AWS Organizations if no role name is specified when creating AWS accounts through the AWS console or cli.
+If installed with AWS Control Tower, the `organization-admin-role` must be set to **_`AWSControlTowerExecution`_**.
     - On account creation we will apply a quarantine SCP which prevents the account from being used by anyone until the Accelerator has applied the appropriate guardrails
-    - Moving the account into the appropriate OU triggers the state machine and the application of the guardrails to the account, once complete, we will remove the quarantine SCP
+    - Moving the account into the appropriate OU triggers the state machine and the application of the guardrails to the account, once complete, we will remove the quarantine SCP.
+      - **NOTE:** Accounts CANNOT be moved between OU's to maintain compliance, so select the proper top-level OU with care
+    - In AWS Organizations, select ALL the newly created AWS accounts and move them all (preferably at once) to the correct destination OU (assuming the same OU for all accounts)
+      - In case you need to move accounts to multiple OU's we have added a 2 minute delay before triggering the State Machine
+      - Any accounts moved after the 2 minute window will NOT be properly ingested, and will need to be ingested on a subsequent State Machine Execution

 ### 1.1.2.
 Can I use AWS Organizations for all tasks I currently use AWS Organizations for?
 (Standalone Version Only)

 - In AWS Organizations you can continue to: